EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_15-WDS-Deployment.md

 #### Task 4: Import the master image

-Perform these steps on FS.
+Perform these steps on WS2019.

 1. Switch to **WDS console**.
 1. Create a new image group **WindowsServerVHDX**.